Road User Charges

 How do I pay for a road user charge licence?

-To pay the charges, you purchase a road user charges licence (RUC licence), based on the vehicle type and weight at any VTNZ station in the country.
+To pay the charges, you can purchase a road user charges licence (RUC licence), based on the vehicle type and weight at almost all VTNZ stations.
+Click here for the VTNZ stations where you can get your RUC licence.

 What type of RUC licence do I need?